 - ¼ cup fresh orange juice

-- 1 cup double (heavy) cream (not whipping cream)
+- 1 cup double cream double cream is also known as heavy cream (not whipping cream)

 - Preheat the oven to 325°F (160°C).